guillaumevincent/guillaumevincent.com/_posts/2019-02-11-Four-ES6-features.md

 );
 ```

-Here we want to get all the properties other than children and className, and pass them to our child component.
+Here we want to get all the properties other than `children` and `className`, and pass them to our child component.

 You can see in this example the force of the four ES6 properties combined.
 You destructure props in the arrow function parameter, you use the implicit return of the arrow function.
 The template literal to overwrite the className parameter of your children component, and the spread operator to apply the remaining props to your children element.